 How high are property taxes in Arkansas?

 Property taxes in Arkansas are quite low.
-Homeowners pay about $743 annually on average, the third lowest amount in the country.
-One reason for this is that home values in Arkansas are below-average compared to the rest of the country.
-In fact, the median home value in the state is $118,500, $75,000 lower than the national median.
+Homeowners pay about $721 annually on average, the third lowest amount in the country.
+That is one reason housing — the largest part of the average retiree’s budget — is almost 10% less expensive in Arkansas than it is in the rest of the U.S.

 What is the Arkansas homestead exemption?